Dr Dr Faye Stanley

-Principal Lecturer - Head of Early Childhood, Young People and Developing Professional Practice
+Principal Lecturer Head of Department for Early Childhood, Young People and Developing Professional Practice

 • Areas of expertise

-early years, comparative education, practitioner values, the learning environment in early years settings, the role of the adult
+early years practice, practitioners values, the learning environment and the role of the adult.

 early years, practitioners values, the learning environment and the role of the adult.